Systemic Lupus (cont.)

 Typically, with treatment, this rash can heal without permanent scarring.

-Most people with SLE will develop arthritis during the course of their illness.
-Arthritis in SLE commonly involves swelling, pain, stiffness, and even deformity of the small joints of the hands, wrists, and feet.
+Most SLE patients will develop arthritis during the course of their illness.
+Arthritis from SLE commonly involves swelling, pain, stiffness, and even deformity of the small joints of the hands, wrists, and feet.
 Sometimes, the arthritis of SLE can mimic that of rheumatoid arthritis (another autoimmune disease).

 More serious organ involvement with inflammation occurs in the brain, liver, and kidneys.
-White blood cells and blood-clotting factors also can be characteristically decreased in SLE, known as leukopenia (leucopenia) and thrombocytopenia, respectively.
+White blood cells can be decreased in SLE (referred to as leukopenia or leucopenia).
+Also, low blood-clotting factors called platelets (thrombocytopenia) can be caused by lupus.
 Leukopenia can increase the risk of infection, and thrombocytopenia can increase the risk of bleeding.
+Low red blood cell counts (anemia) can occur.

 Inflammation of muscles (myositis) can cause muscle pain and weakness.
 This can lead to elevations of muscle enzyme levels in the blood.